 Not surprisingly, this product is available from Dulux Decorating Centres, as well as a wide range of other stockists.
 I think I’m right in saying they are the market leader in wood stains.
-Also available online at the Paint Shed.
+Click here to see online prices.

 Every brand I have mentioned up to this point comes with a water-based counterpart.
 These do come with certain benefits; They are quick drying, easy clean up, better for the environment and a lot easier to use.
 In fact, they fly on (it does look a bit dodgy before the stain is dry).